Q: What is a genetically engineered animal?

 Q: How are GE animals regulated?

-A: FDA regulates GE animals under the “new animal drug”1 provisions of the Federal Food, Drug, and Cosmetic Act (FD&C Act) and FDA’s implementing regulations for new animal drugs.
-This guidance is intended to help industry understand the requirements that are established by statute and regulations as they apply to these animals, including those of the National Environmental Policy Act (NEPA), and to inform the public about the process FDA is using to regulate GE animals.
+A: FDA regulates the IGA in GE animals under the “new animal drug”1 provisions of the Federal Food, Drug, and Cosmetic Act (FD&C Act) and FDA’s implementing regulations for new animal drugs.
+CVM's Guidance for Industry #187 is intended to help industry understand the requirements that are established by statute and regulations as they apply to IGAs in these animals, including those of the National Environmental Policy Act (NEPA), and to inform the public about the process FDA is using to regulate IGAs in GE animals.
 The guidance does not create any new obligations.
-It clarifies how the regulations apply to GE animals.
+It clarifies how the regulations apply to IGAs in GE animals.

 Q: What’s the difference between animal clones and GE animals?

 A: The animal clones that were the subject of FDA’s risk assessment on animal cloning (released in January of 2008) are “just clones”—that is, they are copies of individual conventionally-bred animals, and do not contain any rDNA constructs.
 What can be confusing is that an animal clone can be genetically engineered (i.e., have an rDNA construct introduced into it), and a GE animal can be reproduced by cloning.
 Our regulatory process covers GE animals, irrespective of whether they were reproduced by cloning.
 It does not cover animal clones that do not contain an IGA/rDNA construct (“just clones”).